aymhenry/Python_CERA/Cycle2Py_NewDesgin/Class_Compressor/readme.md

 All the three class inherits the base Abstract class Comp_Abstract.
 Another class Compressor class is exists to take Compressor type, and return the required class according to IMAP value.

 In Fortran there was function (comp) which is used in to server two types of compressors, IMAP=1, and 2.
-In the future this function will be divided to two separate parts, but now t will be tested once after approving faction logic.
+In the future this function will be divided to two separate parts, but now it will be tested once after approving faction logic.

 ### CompMap Class (Sub Class for Compressor Class)